Developing

 Memory #

 RAM starts at 0x4000_0000 and ends at 0x4002_0000 (128 kiB).
 The device app will be loaded by firmware at RAM start.
-The stack for the app is set up by the C runtime libcrt0 to start just below the end of RAM.
+The stack for the app is set up by the C runtime libcrt0 to start just below the end of RAM and grows downwards.
+A larger app comes at the tradeoff of having a smaller stack.

 There are no heap allocation functions, no malloc() and friends.
 You can access memory directly yourself.
 APP_ADDR and APP_SIZE are provided so the loaded device app knows where it’s loaded and how large it is.